 Abscesses form after bacteria, fungi, or other germs enter the body — usually through an open wound like a cut — and cause an infection.
 When this happens, the body's immune system is activated and sends out white blood cells to fight the infection.
 It's these white blood cells, along with other debris, that can collect in the wound and make up the pus.
 When pus collects, it may not be able to drain out, and the area begins to hurt.

 Kids are prone to abscesses because they're less likely to clean and care for their cuts and other wounds, thus making them prime candidates for these types of infections.
-Foreign objects that get inside a wound, like sand or clothing fibers, also can lead to abscesses, as can inflamed hair follicles.
+Foreign objects that get inside a wound, like sand or clothing fibers, also can lead to abscesses, as can irritated hair follicles.

-Abscesses are typically red, swollen, and warm to the touch, and might leak fluid.
+Abscesses usually are red, swollen, and warm to the touch, and might leak fluid.
 They can develop on top of the skin, under the skin, in a tooth, or even deep inside the body.
 On top of the skin, an abscess might look like an unhealed wound or a pimple; underneath the skin, it may create a swollen bump.
 The area can be painful and tender.

 In the most severe cases, the infection can cause fever and chills.